albrzmr/ezviz_hp7/README.md

 ## 🚧 Limitations

-- **Live video streaming** is not yet supported inside Home Assistant.
-  The HP7 uses temporary tickets and relay servers, which are still under investigation.
+- **Live video streaming** uses the local RTSP feed of the device.
+The device must be reachable on your network and the integration needs to obtain the verification code from EZVIZ.
-- The integration currently supports **one HP7 device per account** (multi-device support planned).
+- The integration currently supports **one device per account** (multi-device support planned).

 ---